Texture — Sue Lewis

 Texture is remarkable for the way its apparently casual free verse allows powerful images and themes to spill over themselves across its line endings in its rueful and headlong confessions and reflections.
 Its directness is exhilarating.

 While the prey-birds circle,

 blaze once more.

-Her other passions are tai chi and music.
-She is learning (somewhat belatedly) to play the recorder.
+Sue has an MA in Creative Writing from the Open University, for which she was awarded a Distinction.
+She practises tai chi and qigong and is learning (somewhat belatedly) to play the recorder.
 After looking after retired greyhounds for many years she has now gone over to the dark side and adopted a very annoying cat.